-A healthy diet when you’re pregnant can pull double-duty by fueling your body with the good stuff and giving your baby the vitamins and minerals needed for growth and development.
-(You are growing a whole person, after all.)
+A healthy diet when you’re pregnant can pull double-duty by fueling your body with good foods and giving your baby the vitamins and minerals needed for growth and development.
 The same goes for fitness — what’s good for you can have tremendous benefits for your baby.

 What is a healthy pregnancy diet?